Are you looking into retargeting ads on Facebook? Do you want to install the Facebook pixel in WordPress?

 WPCode is the best code snippets plugin for WordPress.
 It makes it easy to insert code into your WordPress site’s headers and footers without needing to edit your theme files.

 After installing and activating the plugin, you need to go to the Code Snippets » Header & Footer page.

 Then, simply paste the Facebook pixel code into the Header box.

 When you’re finished, don’t forget to press the ‘Save Changes’ button.

 See our guide on how to add header and footer code in WordPress for detailed instructions.

-Bonus Step: Creating Custom Audiences Using Facebook Pixel
+Step 3.
+Creating Custom Audiences Using Facebook Pixel

-Now that you have successfully installed Facebook Pixel on your WordPress site.
-The next step is to create custom audiences for your retargeting campaigns on Facebook.
+Now that you have successfully installed Facebook Pixel on your WordPress site, the next step is to create custom audiences for your retargeting campaigns on Facebook.